Dorothea Klumpke: Early life and education

 In 1877, Klumpke moved to Paris, France, while her four sisters attended schools in Germany and Switzerland.
 She studied at the University of Paris.
 She began by studying music, but later turned to astronomy.
 She earned her bachelor's degree in 1886 and her PhD in 1893, with her dissertation focusing on the rings of Saturn.
 In 1887, she began working at the Paris Observatory alongside Guillaume Bigourdan and Lipót Schulhof, and later astrophotographers Paul and Prosper Henry.
 Her work consisted of measuring star positions, processing astrophotographs, and studying stellar spectra and meteorites.

-Work
+On December 14, 1893, she read her doctoral thesis, L'étude des Anneaux de Saturne to a large audience of academics at the Sorbonne, and was awarded the degree of Docteur ès Sciences; the first woman to do so.
+Her main subjects were mathematics and mathematical astronomy.
+The examining committee, composed of Jean Gaston Darboux, Félix Tisserand and Marie Henri Andoyer, were unanimous in their praise.
+By contrast, Harvard awarded its first doctorate in astronomy to Cecilia Payne-Gaposchkin in 1925.

+Career

 In 1886, Sir David Gill proposed an atlas of the heavens.
 The idea received enthusiastic support, especially from the Director of the Paris Observatory, Admiral Amédée Mouchez, who suggested an international meeting in Paris.
 This led to the Carte du Ciel project, which required photographing the entire sky and showing stars as faint as the 14th magnitude.
 The Paris Observatory was to do a major portion of the sky as its contribution.
 It was also envisioned that a catalogue of all the stars to the 11th magnitude be drawn up.

-Klumpke was appointed the Director of the Bureau of Measurements (Bureau des Mesures) at the Paris Observatory, a position she held for a decade.
+In 1981, Klumpke was appointed the Director of the Bureau of Measurements (Bureau des Mesures) at the Paris Observatory, the only woman among 50 candidates for the post.
+She held the position for a decade.
 She supervised several other women scientists during this time.

 In 1896, she sailed to Norway on the Norwegian vessel Norse King, to observe the solar eclipse of August 9, 1896.
 There, she became acquainted with Dr. Isaac Roberts, a 67-year-old Welsh widower, entrepreneur, and astronomer, who had become a pioneer in astrophotography.
 He had also attended the Paris Carte du Ciel Congress.

 In 1899, astronomers had predicted a great meteor shower now known as the Leonids.
 The French chose Klumpke to be the one to ride in a balloon to observe the shower.
 The shower turned out to be a complete failure.